September 20, 2021

 “We are so fortunate to have the opportunity to play a role in the development of this drug,” Dr. Aravind Ramakrishnan, director of the adult bone marrow transplant program at the Sarah Cannon Blood Cancer Center at St. David’s South Austin Medical Center, said.
 “It represents a significant advancement in the treatment of CMV, and it has the potential to improve survival rates.”

 St. David’s South Austin Medical Center offers a Very Immunosuppressed Patient (VIP) Care Program, which is this region’s only program focused on promptly identifying and treating immunocompromised oncology patients arriving through the cancer clinic or emergency department.
 The program provides specialized training to emergency department and clinic staff to identify and address the unique needs of chemotherapy patients.
-The bone marrow transplant (BMT) program at the Sarah Cannon Blood Cancer Center at St. David’s South Austin Medical Center has a dedicated state-of-the-art BMT transplant unit, including HEPA (
+The bone marrow transplant (BMT) program at the Sarah Cannon Blood Cancer Center at St. David’s South Austin Medical Center has a dedicated state-of-the-art BMT transplant unit, including HEPA (high efficiency particulate air) filtration, an outpatient clinic and photopheresis service.

 St. David’s South Austin Medical Center